eclipse-tractusx/vas-country-risk-backend/charts/country-risk-backend-charts/README.md

 ```

 This will install a new release of the Country Risk in the given namespace.
-On default values this release deploys the latest image tagged as `"v1.0.4"` from the repository's GitHub Container Registry.
+On default values this release deploys the latest image tagged that its on the `.Chart.appVersion` from the repository's GitHub Container Registry.
 The application is run on default profile (you can run it on a dev profile or local).
 Additionally, the Helm deployment contains a PostgreSQL database which the Country Risk connects to.